Coccinella transversoguttata

 Coccinella transversoguttata, the transverse ladybird, is a species of ladybird beetle occurring across Europe and North America.
 It is not to be confused with another species by the same common name, Coccinella transversalis, a widespread species across Australia and Asia.

+Description

+Adults reach a length of about 5.7–7.3 mm.
+The head is black with two large white-yellow spots.
+The scutellum is black and the elytra are orange-red with 11 black spots.